equalitie/ouinet/README.md

 All the steps above only need to be done once.

-Finally start the client referring to the repository created above:
+Finally start the client.
+For the local build you will need to explicitly point it to the repository created above:

-    $ /path/to/client --repo /path/to/client-repo
+    $ <BUIDL DIR>/client --repo /path/to/client-repo

-The client opens a web proxy on local port 8080 (see option `listen-on-tcp` in its configuration file).
+The client opens a web proxy on local port 8080 by default (see option `listen-on-tcp` in its configuration file).
 When you access the web using this proxy (see the following section), your requests will go through your local Ouinet client, which will attempt several mechanisms supported by Ouinet to retrieve the resource.

 When you are done testing the Ouinet client, you may shut it down by hitting Ctrl+C.